Submit our quick form and get quotes now!

 - If you notice that after a few days of sunny weather, water is still accumulating and forming a puddle on the flat roof, this could indicate a problem with the drain.

 One of the main problems with flat roofs is waterproofness.
 Applying a coat of protective paint can be a great option to fix this situation.
-Due to the fact that it helps block sun rays, it will also act to protect the asphalt.
+Since it helps block sun rays, it will also act to protect the asphalt.

 Debris accumulation is a situation that can quickly turn into a major problem.
-Therefore, it has to be taken care of quickly and on a regular basis.
+Therefore, it has to be taken care of quickly and regularly.
 During the inspection process, set aside a bit of time to clean the roof and the eavestroughs, removing any branches, leaves, moss, rocks and any other element which could potentially cause damage.

 This advice is especially important when talking about flat roofs that are covered with a layer of gravel, as the wind tends to displace the small rocks.